-prevention.

-Please note that this description is specific to activities and procedures prior to the COVID-19 pandemic.
-Modification to all these procedures had been made due to safety precautions.
-All persons served are encouraged to attend programs, and every effort is made to find a good match between what is available and the needs of the person served.
 Each person served is assessed upon admission to establish which stage of change they are considered to be at and placed in a group tailored for that particular stage.
 The different stages include Precontemplation, contemplation, preparation, action, and maintenance.
 The majority of persons served fall within precontemplation and contemplation stages during their hospitalization.
-Supplementary programs include the Cooccurring Disorders Program (CODEP), and Enrichment Activities, such as music, art therapy, as well as other activities that may facilitate person's served transition back to the community, such as adult education, computer training, , and horticulture.
-There is also a therapeutic job program for those person served interested to work within the hospital setting.
-The precontemplation groups' goal is to get the persons served to consider they have a problem; contemplation group's goal is to raise awareness of the problem by observation of the behavior; preparation group is to encourage these steps and support change process, and commit to making change a top priority; action groups' goal is to make action plan suggestions, reinforce changes, and provide support and guidance; maintenance groups' goals are to support continued change and help with relapse play sports, engage in music therapy or art therapy, or just relax while in the presence of their peers.
-The Cooccurring Disorders Program is a substance abuse recovery program.
-While this is not a drug rehabilitation hospital, the need to help persons served recover from addiction is a high priority.
+Supplementary programs include the Co-occurring Disorders Program (CODEP), and Enrichment Activities, such as music, art therapy, as well as other activities that may facilitate person's served transition back to the community, such as adult education, computer training, and horticulture.
+There is also a therapeutic job program for those person served interested in working within the hospital setting.

+The Engagement Groups and Enrichment Program are designed to engage persons served who may not have sufficient social skills to interact effectively with others.
+It is meant to provide services for persons served who are not ready to participate in other programs.
+It offers recreational activities requiring less intellectual engagement than the more educational groups.
+Persons served can play sports, engage in music or art therapy, or just relax while in the presence of their peers.
+The Co-occurring Disorders Program is a substance abuse recovery program.
+While this is not a drug rehabilitation hospital, the need to help persons served to recover from addiction is a high priority.
 All persons served are screened for any history of substance abuse, and referrals are made to this program when deemed necessary.
 Persons served are educated on the problems of substance use, including nicotine.
-They are provided with peer support through the facilitation of AA and Double Trouble meetings.
+They are provided with peer support through the facilitation of 12 step (AA) and Double Trouble meetings.

-The Engagement Groups and Enrichment Program are designed to engage persons served who may not have sufficient social skills to interact effectively with others.
-It is meant to provide services for persons served who are not ready to participate in other programs.
-It offers recreational activities requiring less intellectual functioning than a more educational setting.
-Persons served can